pierandread/recipes-book/README.md

 ## Improvements

 * Better graphic style for the single recipe card.
-* Api call to RecipePuppy is using https://cors-anywhere.herokuapp.com/ to overtake Cors, possible perfomance issue.
+* Api call to RecipePuppy is using https://cors-anywhere.herokuapp.com/ to overtake Cors, possible performance issue.
 * More test in Cypress.
-* Cypress is calling the real API to check if working, if API would have a cost per call it can be expensive.
+* Cypress is calling the real API to check if it's working, if API would have a cost per call it can be expensive.

 ## Authors